jdliechty/jdliechty.github.io/README.md

 and you should see the jekyll minima default website at http://127.0.0.1:4000

-Added custom domain info to `CNAME file`
+Added custom domain info to `CNAME` file.

-Edit title, author, etc. information in `_config.yml`
+Edited title, author, etc. information in `_config.yml`

-Create files for the four additional menu items (in addition to "about"):
+Created files for the four additional menu items (in addition to "about"):

 ```shell
 $ touch contact.md docs.md posts.md projects.md
 ```

-Add the following to the `_contig.yml` to designate which menus should appear and in what order:
+Added the following to the `_contig.yml` to designate which menus should appear and in what order:

 ```yml
 header_pages: